quickbrownfox319/quickbrownfox319.github.io/_posts/2020-11-11-intro-scapy.md

 ## Packet Sniffing

 Let's dip our feet into packet sniffing first with Scapy.
-Using dedicated tools like [`Wireshark`](https://www.wireshark.org/) is preferred if you're trying to dig into what's in a packet with a GUI, but Scapy can do the trick as well.
+Using dedicated tools like [`Wireshark`](https://www.wireshark.org/) is preferred if you're trying to dig into what's in a packet with a GUI, but Scapy can work in a pinch as well.
 Let's try running the Scapy CLI.
 ```bash
 (wifi) daniel@thinking:~$ scapy
 ```